TIMELINE

 Source: Ian Woodward, 1984, Audrey Hepburn, St Martins Press.

-Late September – Audrey started packing her belongings to go to the United States to start the rehearsals for Gigi.
+Late September – Audrey starts packing her belongings to go to the United States to start the rehearsals for Gigi.
 Her mother, Ella, couldn’t go with her due to her job as building manager (and possibly due to visa issues), and her boyfriend, James Hanson, promised to take Ella with him on the opening night of Gigi.

 Source: Warren G. Harris, Audrey Hepburn: A Biography, August 1, 1994, Simon & Schuster.